Glytcher/CDisplayEX-DiscordRichPresence/README.md

 }
 ```

-- smallImageText is the text that will show when you hove the small AniList logo
+- smallImageText is the text that will show when you hover over the small AniList logo
-- closeTime is the time the script will stay active after CDisplayEX has been closed
+- closeTime is the time (in seconds) the script will stay active after CDisplayEX has been closed

 ## Todo